-Missouri's Prevailing Wage Law establishes a minimum wage rate that must be paid to workers on public works construction projects in Missouri, such as bridges, roads, and government buildings.
+Missouri's Prevailing Wage Law establishes a minimum wage rate that must be paid to workers on public works construction projects valued at more than $75,000, such as bridges, roads, and government buildings.
 The prevailing wage rate differs by county and for different types of work.

 Guidelines for Workers:

-The Missouri Prevailing Wage Law requires that all workers working on public works projects be paid the proper prevailing wage rate.
+The Missouri Prevailing Wage Law requires that all workers working on public works projects by or on-behalf of state and local public bodies be paid the proper prevailing wage rate.
 Prevailing wage rates are determined by actual hours worked, for a particular occupational title (classification/trade) in each individual county throughout the state.

 - You must be paid at least the correct prevailing wage rate for the type of work performed, regardless of your skill level.